damian-pastorini/reldens-docs/installation.md

 ### Help commands:

-Now you can use npx commands, for example, following the old commands for the next steps:
+Now you can use npx commands.

+Reminder: replace `[your-theme-name]` by your game theme name, in the examples is `my-game`.

+For example:
 ```
-$ npx reldens installSkeleton custom-game-theme-test
 $ npx reldens help
+$ npx reldens installSkeleton [your-theme-name]
-$ npx reldens buildCss custom-game-theme-test
+$ npx reldens buildCss [your-theme-name]
-$ npx reldens buildClient custom-game-theme-test
+$ npx reldens buildClient [your-theme-name]
-$ npx reldens copyAssetsToDist custom-game-theme-test
+$ npx reldens copyAssetsToDist [your-theme-name]
 ```

 ### You are done!